-We’re also able to help customers on electrically operated medical devices plan for an interruption in electric service through our Life-Saving Equipment program.
+We’re also able to help customers on electrically operated medical devices plan for an interruption in electric service through our Life Support Equipment program.

 Or, call us toll-free at 1-877-434-4100, weekdays, from 8 a.m. to 7 p.m.
 Telecommunications Relay Service is available for the hearing impaired by calling 711.

 Read our Accessibility Policy to learn more about our commitment to inclusivity and offering a best-in-class digital experience for everyone.

 If you're a resident of New York and are having trouble paying your Orange & Rockland bill, you might be able to get some assistance through a program administered by the state.
 See if you qualify for any of these programs.

 Apply for HEAP 2021-2022 season from October 1, 2021 through March 15, 2022.

 If your income falls within a certain range, you may receive one regular HEAP benefit per program year to help you pay for heating your home.